rohan-paul/Awesome-JavaScript-Interviews/React/immutable-state-store-in-React-Redux-1.md

 #### So, how should you handle immutable data in JavaScript?

-#### When you want to update an object you should create a completely new object, thus keeping it immutable.
-For that purpose you can use the Object.assign method or object spread syntax:
+**MOST IMPORTANT POINT - When you want to update an object you should create a completely new object, thus keeping it immutable.
+For that purpose you can use the Object.assign method or object spread syntax:**

 ```js
 const animal = { name: "Mouse" };